Playing audio and video

-The University LMS can include various forms of audio and video content.
+Your LMS websites can include various forms of audio and video content.
 You must have proper media players installed in order to access this content.

-In general, Flash files should play in the University LMS with no problem, but users with slower Internet connections may experience delays in the video playback.
+In general, Flash files should play in the University LMS with no problem, but users with a slower internet connection may experience delays in the video playback.
 Also, there are known issues for the Internet Explorer Web browser when playing embedded video files.
 Certain security settings may prevent the video from playing completely or at all.
 We suggest downloading Mozilla Firefox or Chrome as an alternative to Internet Explorer if this problem occurs.

 Playing .AVI and .MPEG Files